namitasathish/Chat-WebApp/README.md

     ```bash
     npm install
     ```
-3. Create a `.env` file in the root directory and add your ChatEngine project ID:
+3. Create a `.env` file in the root directory and add your ChatEngine project ID

 4. Start the application:
     ```bash